iztiar/iztiar-core/docs/Technologies.md

 In other words, all the security relies on a predefined configuration, where a trustee administrator configures each point-to-point communication channel by defining who is authorized to communicate which who.

+Then there are two points :

+    - coreController's do not communicate between them
+    - only communications at the moment are those between a IMqttClient and a IMqttServer.

+Iztiar primary installation generate a CA root certificate available for the full environment (e.g. production), called here 'environment-based-CA-root' or also EBCAR (what a pretty name isn'it !?).

+Then each IMqttClient and each IMqttServer must also have their own environment-base-client-certificate, called here EBCC.

+It is so only a matter of configuring the server to only allow this and this client by specifying the public key in its configuration.

 ### Javascript consequences